iboutsikas/cmsc341-web/projects/project3/designing_nodes.md

 Let's say that we have the first node there at the top.
 An entry would have a key of 12, previousBranch would be a pointer to the bottom left node, and next branch would be a pointer to the bottom middle node.
 The next entry would have a key of 20 and so on and so forth.
+There is some duplication there as 12's next is 20's previous.
+So you might be able to get away with having only one of them if you do it right.

 Again this is just an idea, and might warrant a lot of refinement.
 For instance think of the entry when you do not have a previous or next branch.